PaigeM89/BoxToTabletop/README.md

 Deploy changes via the files in `k8s` with `kubectl apply -f <filename>`.

 Find your running services with `kubectl get pods`.

+If you're on Digital Ocean with a Load Balancer, find your ports under `Services` -> `ingress-nginx-controller` (note that the ports are harder to find on the resource page itself, just check the internal endpoints on the table).

 #### Resources